Q: Us citizenship for my daughter

 Can you please let me know what the procedure is to get her citizenship.

-A: The subject of your question comes under derivative citizenship.
+The subject of your question comes under derivative citizenship.
 You may have applied by filing an I-130 petition and you were asked for supporting documents.

 The requirements for derivative citizenship are below:

 A child born outside of the United States automatically becomes a U.S. citizen when all of the following conditions have been met on or after February 27, 2001: